FIRST PAGE

 All the ancient Buddhas.

 There are deep meanings in the poem.
 You are supposed to attune to it all right so as to derive benefit, by knitting associations from your own dear experiences to it.
 Do it to your ability and see what happens after some weeks or two-three months.
 This poem is not as brittle as it looks like in English translation either.
-Such poetry has earned him a reputation as the greatest Japanese haiku poet of Japan - he is also known for many travels through books he wrote of what he saw and took part in.
+Such poetry has earned Basho a reputation as the greatest haiku poet of Japan - he is also known for many travels through books he wrote about what he noted and took part in on them.

 On a withered branch